czhang03/sGKCT/rebuttal.md

 Our approach to symbolic transducers diverges from previous works in several key aspects:
 - Our on-the-fly method is tailored to handle normalization, a unique challenge in achieving finite trace equivalence for GKAT.
 - The signature of GKAT differs from traditional symbolic transducers.
 Unlike typical accepting or rejecting states, a GKAT state can accept or reject based on different input atoms.
 This results in a distinct semantics where a trace's end is marked by an atom, representing the output program state.
+In general, we feel our work is a novel contribution, independent of the prior works on symbolic transducers or symbolic coalgebra.

-While symbolic bisimulation is pivotal for the efficiency of our equivalence algorithm, it is not our sole theoretical contribution.
+While symbolic algorithm is pivotal for scaling our equivalence algorithm to more primitive tests, it is not our sole contribution.
 We have also developed:
 - An on-the-fly algorithm for bisimulation, and proved its correctness using greedy bisimulation, a novel coalgebra construction.
 - Two distinct methods to construct symbolic GKAT coalgebras, while also proved their correctness, finiteness, and correspondence.